 The Children’s Health Insurance Program (CHIP) is another option for single parents to obtain free or low-cost health insurance.
 The CHIP program may be an option for you if your income is too high to qualify for Medicaid.
 Some of the coverage plans through CHIP cover these services: doctor’s visits, immunizations, routine check-ups, emergency services, prescriptions, dental/vision care, laboratory/x-rays, inpatient/outpatient hospital services.
 The CHIP program covers children up to age 19.
 With CHIP, there is no charge for well-child doctor’s visits.
-Charges for other services vary but charges per year are limited to no more than 5 percent of your family’s annual income.
+Charges for other services vary but charges per year are limited to no more than 5% of your family’s annual income.

 If your employer offers health insurance, you can apply through your company’s employer-sponsored health insurance program.
 Through the Affordable Care Act, the cost of health care insurance offered by your employer cannot exceed 9.78% of your household income for the year.

 The Insurance Marketplace

 Single parents who do not qualify for Medicaid may still be eligible to receive subsidies to help pay for insurance through the Insurance Marketplace.
 Eligibility for the subsidy, also known as a premium tax credit, depends on a household income that is between 100% and 400% of the federal poverty level.
 An advance premium tax credit may be available for those buying insurance through the Marketplace and you can choose to have the credit applied to your insurance, lowering the premium you pay each month.
 If you don’t apply the credit to your insurance premium, you may still be able to claim this credit when filing your federal taxes for the year.

 Short-Term Health Insurance

 If you are a single parent between jobs and waiting for insurance coverage to begin at your new place of employment, you may buy a short-term medical insurance policy.
 The short-term policy provides temporary health insurance benefits until your new coverage begins.
 This may be an option if you need coverage quickly and cannot wait until your new health insurance takes affect or if you are outside of the open enrollment season.

 Your Parent’s Health Insurance Plan